'' Stress and Hormonal Imbalance II: How TCM Explains Fatigue, Cycles, and Menopause Skip to main content

 Common TCM Patterns in Stress-Related Hormonal Imbalance

-☝ Liver Qi Stagnation (most common)
+☝ Liver Qi Stagnation (most common pattern)

 · PMS